nick-boey/northrop-sharepoint-wiki-privacy/README.md

-# northrop-sharepoint-wiki-privacy
-Privacy policy for the Northrop SharePoint Wiki
+# Northrop SharePoint Wiki Chrome Extension Privacy Policy

+I confirm that this Chrome Extension does not collect or handle personal or sensitive user data in any way.

+**Nicholas Boey, Principal, Northrop Consulting Engineers**